reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_06.md

 ## Lab Objectives

-Task 1:  Create a Dataflow (Gen2) to ingest data.<br>
+Task 1:  Create a Dataflow (Gen2) to ingest data<br>
-Task 2 : Add data destination for Dataflow.<br>
+Task 2 : Add data destination for Dataflow<br>
-Task 3:  Add a dataflow to a pipeline.<br>
+Task 3:  Add a dataflow to a pipeline<br>

 ### Estimated timing: 30 minutes